merikurisalad/course-scores/README.md

 ## Project Status

-Updated on April, 2025: This project was previously deployed on Netlify, with its database hosted on Heroku.
+Updated in April, 2025: This project was previously deployed on Netlify, with its database hosted on Heroku.
 However, since the free tier is no longer available on Heroku, I have taken the project offline.
 I don’t plan to redeploy it at this time, but you're welcome to check out the local version by cloning the repository and running it locally.

 ## Project Reflections